 Lead development conversations

-Adopting a learning mindset to support people thrive sets the individual and the business for success regardless of workplace disruptors.
-Ongoing development conversations, embracing continuous feedback through regular check-ins rather than the one-off punch in the face end of year review can foster communication and drive engagement even in a virtual world.
+Adopting a learning mindset to support people to thrive sets the individual and the business up for success regardless of workplace disruptors.
+Ongoing development conversations, and embracing continuous feedback through regular check-ins rather than the one-off punch-in-the-face end-of-year review can foster communication and drive engagement even in a virtual world.

-Increased development and training opportunities, accessible content require a variety of on-demand platforms for real-time development.
+Increased development and training opportunities and accessible content require a variety of on-demand platforms for real-time development.
 Cornerstone has adopted TikTok-like content that presents quality learning through punchy and powerful videos.